PVUL/resume/README.md

 ### _`About me`_

-I'm Korean American, from Philadelphia, and I grew up in the 80's.
-I spent most of my life in the east coast of the US- Philly, New York, and Boston.
+I'm Korean American, grew up in the 80's, and spent most of my life in the east coast- Philly, New York, and Boston.
 Now, I'm based out of LA (the winters turned me!).

 ### _`Workstyle`_

 I work best with asynchronous collaboration and working remotely.
-I am very upfront and I take pride in delivering quality work.
-I have strong opinions that are loosely held.
-I enjoy learning new things, as well as teaching and mentoring.
-I hope to work with smart people who are also empathetic of each other.
+I have strong opinions, loosely held, and I enjoy learning new things, as well as teaching and mentoring.
+I hope to work with smart colleagues who are also empathetic of each other.

 ### _`Interests`_

-Practical use-cases for DAOs (Decentralized Autonomous Organizations), lifecycle of data (posthumous), mental well-being, second brain PKMS (Personal Knowledge Management Systems), biomimetics, objective personality typing, generative art, electric skateboards, 3d printing, Rust, Typescript
+Practical use-cases for DAOs (Decentralized Autonomous Organizations), lifecycle of data (posthumous), mental well-being, second brain PKMS (Personal Knowledge Management Systems), biomimetics, objective personality typing, generative art, skateboarding, 3d printing, Rust, Typescript

 <br>